 Our mission is to help high school students become passionate about Jesus’ fame and renown.
 If you're new to Shoreline, we'd like to invite you to connect with a Life Group that meets in your area or gather with other high schoolers at our next Rising.
 We also have some great upcoming events and and leadership training opportunities throughout the year.
-Check everything out, follow us on Instagram and Twitter to stay current, and please contact us if you have any questions.
+Please contact Turner Matthews at firstname.lastname@example.org with any questions!

 When it comes to environments for spiritual growth, we think circles are better than rows.
 This is why life groups are at the heart of our ministry.
 Life groups are hosted at the church on Sundays at 5pm in the Student Room and are led by trained adult volunteers.
 Here, we spend time studying the Bible and talking about how its message applies to our lives.
 Everyone's welcome!
 To join a group, just tag-along with a friend or sign up using the form below.

 The Rising is a monthly gathering for both middle and high school students marked by fun, music, and practical teaching from the Bible.
 The Rising is a great place for newcomers to check out our Student Ministry.
 The Rising begins at 6:30 PM.